Current Field Activities

 Offshore wind also presents educational partners, including colleges and universities, with an opportunity to advance research and workforce training.
 A collaborative development of curriculum and programs focused on offshore wind will create a sustainable industry right here in the region, that also complements other users of the port.

 We are committed to the building trades and workforce development and training.
-As part of the Revolution Wind project, we have committed significant dollars to develop the specialized skills and workforce training necessary to support this new maritime industry and will be working with Building Trades Councils, the Eastern CT Workforce Investment Board and other workforce and educational institutions to meet our workforce needs.
+As part of the Revolution Wind project, we have committed significant dollars to develop the specialized skills and workforce training necessary to support this new maritime industry and will be working with the Rhode Island Building and Construction Trades, the Connecticut State Building Trades Council, the Eastern CT Workforce Investment Board and other workforce and educational institutions to meet our workforce needs.

 We will maximize the use of local labor, including unions, during the construction phases of the wind projects by leveraging the existing skilled labor pool, and funding offshore wind training and apprenticeship programs.